2014 Malaysian diplomat indecent assault case: Media coverage

 On 30 June 2014, the New Zealand Prime Minister John Key confirmed that an unidentified foreign diplomat had departed New Zealand following a police investigation into an alleged sexual assault that had occurred in Wellington in May 2014.
 The New Zealand Ministry of Foreign Affairs and Trade requested that the diplomat's home country waive his diplomatic immunity but the request was refused.
-Following an Official Information request filed by Fairfax Media on 1 July 2014, the New Zealand Government released Rizalman identity and details of the case to the New Zealand public.
+Following an Official Information request filed by Fairfax Media on 1 July 2014, the New Zealand Government released Rizalman's identity and details of the case to the New Zealand public.
 The New Zealand Government also released documents which said that the Malaysian Government had refused to waive diplomatic immunity in the alleged rape case and had sought to have the charges dropped and the case sealed.
 This contradicted a statement by the Malaysian Foreign Minister Anifah Aman that New Zealand had allowed Rizalman to invoke his diplomatic immunity and to return to Malaysia.

-John Key also assured the Malaysian Government that Rizalman would receive a fair trial in New Zealand and that there was no danger to his life, stressing that New Zealand had already abolished the death penalty.
-On 2 July 2014, the Malaysian Prime Minister Najib Tun Razak confirmed that his government would return Rizalman to Malaysia to face charges.
+Key also assured the Malaysian Government that Rizalman would receive a fair trial in New Zealand and that there was no danger to his life, stressing that New Zealand had already abolished the death penalty.
+On 2 July 2014, the Malaysian Government confirmed it would return Rizalman to Malaysia to face charges.
 The New Zealand Police also confirmed that Rizalman was being charged with burglary and assault with intent, offences which carry a jail term of ten years.
 News reports of the Rizalman case in New Zealand sparked public criticism of the Fifth National Government for allowing the diplomat to return to his home country.
 Meanwhile, the Malaysian Government was criticised by the opposition and Malaysian activists for protecting an alleged rapist.

-On 9 July 2014, it was reported that the alleged rape victim, Tania Billingsley, had voluntarily waived her right to name suppression by appearing on the New Zealand television channel 3 News's 3rd Degree Program.
+On 9 July 2014, it was reported that the alleged rape victim, Tania Billingsley, had voluntarily waived her right to name suppression by appearing on the New Zealand television channel 3 News's 3rd Degree Programme.
 She demanded that the Minister of Foreign Affairs Murray McCully apologise to her for the Government's handling of the case.
 The Ministry of Foreign Affairs and Trade was also criticised for mishandling the Rizalman case by sending the Malaysian Government confusing signals which gave the impression that the New Zealand Government was willing to allow Rizalman to return to Malaysia.
 This contradicted the Prime Minister's official position that Rizalman should face justice in New Zealand.
 John Allen, the Secretary of Foreign Affairs and Trade, also apologised to Billingsley on behalf of the Ministry.

-The right-wing New Zealand blogger Cameron Slater drew controversy within the New Zealand blogosphere for speculating on his blog Whale Oil that the alleged sexual assault case had resulted from a break-up between Rizalman and Tania Billingsley.
+The right-wing New Zealand blogger Cameron Slater drew controversy within the New Zealand blogosphere for speculating on his blog Whale Oil that the alleged sexual assault case had resulted from a break-up between Rizalman and Billingsley.
 Slater also criticised the Green Party MP Jan Logie for supporting Billingsley in her criticism of the Government's handling of the case.
 In response, the left-wing blogger Martyn "Bomber" Bradbury criticised Slater for resorting to victim blaming.